BOJ's Kuroda warns of high economic uncertainty, repeats easy policy bias

-TOKYO, July 11 (Reuters) - Bank of Japan Governor Haruhiko Kuroda said on Monday the central bank was closely watching the impact currency moves could have on the economy, warning of "very high uncertainty" on the outlook due to rising commodity prices.
+TOKYO, July 11 (Reuters) - Bank of Japan (BOJ) Governor Haruhiko Kuroda on Monday warned of "very high uncertainty" over the economic outlook and stressed anew the central bank's readiness to ramp up stimulus as needed to underpin a fragile recovery.

+The remarks reinforce market expectations the BOJ will remain an outlier among a global wave of central banks raising interest rates to combat soaring inflation.

+"Uncertainty regarding Japan's economy is very high" given risks such as the COVID-19 pandemic's impact, Ukraine crisis and rising commodity costs, Kuroda said, adding the BOJ was closely watching the impact currency moves may have on the economy.

 "We won't hesitate to take additional monetary easing steps as necessary" with an eye on risks, Kuroda said in a speech to a quarterly meeting of the central bank's branch managers.